ravendb/docs/version_2_5/docs/studio/Bundles/Quotas.markdown

 Bundle settings can always be adjusted in the database settings view, which you can access from top panel.
 ![Tasks Fig 2](Images/studio_quotas_3.PNG)

-You can read more information about the Quotas Bundle [here](../../server/bundles/extending/quotas)
+{INFO You can read more information about the Quotas Bundle [here](../../server/bundles/extending/quotas) /}